-Best SD Cards For Chromebooks
+Best SD Cards for Chromebooks in 2018

 SanDisk Extreme Pro 512GB SDXC

-The highly-rated SanDisk Extreme Pro SD card is fast and has a large capacity, so it makes a good choice to expand the storage of your Chromebook.
+If your Chromebook has a full-sized SD card slot, this is a no-brainer.
+The SanDisk Extreme Pro SD card is the best SD card you can buy.

 It has data transfer speeds of up to 95MB/s, so you can transfer those Blu-ray movies you've got sitting on your Chromebook's hard drive without a problem.
-Even games with gigabytes of data can be moved over with ease.
+You'll also find it available in models featuring 8GB of space up to a whopping 512GB version.

-Additionally, this SD card features write protection, which prevents you from accidentally erasing or overwriting your important files.
+Like all full-sized SD cards, the SanDisk features write protection, which prevents you from accidentally erasing or overwriting your important files.
 No more worrying about accidentally erasing those old family pictures.

-If you're looking for a fast, reliable SD card, this may be the one for you.
+If you're looking for a fast, reliable SD card, this is the one to buy.
+Pricing starts around $40 for the smaller models.

-MicroSD cards
+microSD cards

 MicroSD cards are much smaller in physical size than their larger SD card cousins — about as large as a fingernail whereas SD cards are about the size of a postage stamp.